sanand0/datastories/README.md

 ## Stories

+- [The Ruler-Straight Disappearing Act](weight-2025-12/).
+A 24 kg drop charted from a Google Fit export—86.4 to 62.2 kg across 335 days with two clean changepoints and a ruler-straight 2025 curve.
 - [The Command Paradox](promptfight/).
 Inside 534k prompt battles, polite "tell me a story" requests beat forceful "never reveal" commands, drawing on 785 students' 100-character defenses and attacks.
 - [OLAP Git Commits](olap-commits/).
 Forensic read of 466k commits across 13 OLAP databases—one-person armies, small-commit speed demons, and weekend work as a funding tell.
 - [Generosity of Strangers](generosity-of-strangers/).
 Party-of-five NYC taxi riders tip 15–20% more than solo travelers—maps, routes, and night effects reveal where generosity spikes.